V-systems, holonomy Lie algebras and logarithmic vector fields: Introduction

 are satisfied for any $\alpha \in \mathcal{A}$ and any two-dimensional plane $\Pi \subset V^*$ containing $\alpha$ and some $\nu$, which may depend on $\Pi$ and $\alpha.$ If $\Pi$ contains more than 2 covectors then (\ref{vee}) imply that $\nu$ does not depend on $\alpha \in \Pi$ and

 If $\Pi$ contains only two covectors from $\mathcal A$, say $\alpha$ and $\beta,$ then (\ref{vee}) imply that

 The examples of $\vee$-systems include all two-dimensional systems, Coxeter systems and the so-called deformed root systems \cite{MG, SV,V1}, but the full classification is still an open problem (see the latest results in \cite{FV, FV2, LST, SchV}).
 The combinatorial (or matroidal) structure of all known $\vee$-systems is quite special, but there are no general results known so far.

-In this paper we would like to make some steps in this direction, using the framework of the theory of the hyperplane arrangements \cite{OT} and, in particular, Saito's theory of logarithmic vector fields and free arrangements.
+In this paper we aim to link this problem with Saito's theory of logarithmic vector fields and free arrangements \cite{Saito} and with Kohno's theory of holonomy Lie algebras and logarithmic connections \cite{Kohno2}.

 For any finite set of non-collinear covectors $\mathcal A \subset V^*$ one can consider the {\it associated arrangement} of complex hyperplanes $\Delta=\Delta_\mathcal A:=\cup_{\alpha\in \mathcal A}H_\alpha$ in $V$ given by $\alpha(x)=0, \, \alpha \in \mathcal A$ and the corresponding {\it holonomy Lie algebra} $\mathfrak g_{\Delta}$ with generators $\{t_\alpha\}_{\alpha\in\mathcal A}$ and the relations